EXOTIC & contrasting coastlines

 contact us fOR PRICING, SIZING & USAGE

 On south coast, where the Atlantic Ocean meets the Caribbean Sea, smaller waves lap against white sands of the nearby Enterprise Beach.
 A few hundred yards away, large cliffs crop up where the beach ends and continue quite a long distance around the southern coastline.
 One day, strolling along these cliffs, Dan discovered striking steps carved directly into the coral stone descending to the sea.
 Not much is known of the origin of this feature.
-It seems possible that it may have been a fishing spot here at one time, long in the past.
+It seems possible that it may have been a diving spot here at one time, long in the past.

 contact us fOR PRICING, SIZING & USAGE